#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 — Prioritizing human approval over God’s

 As believers, we must guard against the temptation to idolize peace, anchoring ourselves in the truth that true peace comes from obedience to God, not from appeasing others.
+This requires constant emotional regulation to ensure our motives are pure.

 With these things in place, let’s now consider the roots of conflict, and once we understand that, we can explore how to turn conflict into fruitful conversation.